 Review of the Sugar Code of Conduct

 A review of the Sugar Code of Conduct was required to begin within 18 months of the code commencing.
-The Department of Agriculture and Water Resources, with the Department of the Treasury, conducted the review between 4 July 2018 and 12 November 2018.
+The Department of Agriculture, Water and the Environment, with the Department of the Treasury, conducted the review between 4 July 2018 and 12 November 2018.

 60 written submissions were received, and public consultations took place in Gordonvale, Innisfail, Ingham, Ayr, Mackay, Bundaberg and Broadwater.
 Face-to-face consultations with key industry bodies were also held.

 The review found that the industry is working together on a number of challenges.
 However, the relationships between some parties remain tense, which impacts their ability to reach commercial terms of contracts without regulatory support.
 The review recommends the code should be retained to continue to provide certainty for growers and millers regarding their arbitration options while they conclude their adjustment to commercially negotiated cane supply contracts.